kulchenko/AmdPHP/README.md

 Creating a module and connecting it
 ==================================================

-Creating a test file.php in the modules folder and add the code:
+In the modules folder, create a `test.php` file

 ```php
 <?php